ChengYaofeng/A2G/README.md

-# A2G: Intuitive Physics Helps Robot Grasp Better to Improve the Manipulation Performance
+# A2G: Leveraging Intuitive Physics for Force-Efficient Robotic Grasping

 This is the code of "A2G: Intuitive Physics Helps Robot Grasp Better to Improve the Manipulation Performance"